Using Fresh Herbs

 - When substituting fresh herbs for dried seasonings, use three times as much.
 If a recipe calls for 1 teaspoon of dried basil, for example, you'll want to use 1 tablespoon of fresh instead.

 - If using fresh herbs in cold dishes (like dressings and side salads), add them a few hours before serving, if possible, to allow the flavors to meld.

 Learn the standard affinities: dill with fish and pickles, basil for pesto, chives in the baked potatoes, and sage in the stuffing.
 But experiment, too.
 Add the mildly anise-like flavor of fresh chervil to your next caramelized onion frittata.
 Stir fresh, aromatic sage into your polenta, along with roasted corn, bell peppers, and fresh Parmesan.
 And don't be afraid to include fresh herbs in the simplest of recipes; one fresh, pungent basil leaf will transform an otherwise ho-hum grilled panini, and fresh tarragon in the sweet potato casserole will have everyone at the holiday table wondering exactly how you improved that old family recipe.

-To learn more about growing your own herbs outdoors, see Herb Gardening 101; for indoor planting see, Planting a Windowsill Herb Garden on The National Gardening Association's website; and for preserving fresh herbs, see Preserving Herbs.
+To learn more about growing your own herbs outdoors, see Herb Gardening 101; for indoor planting see, Planting a Windowsill Herb Garden on The National Gardening Association's website; for more information on specific herbs and their uses, see Fresh Herbs Primer; and for preserving fresh herbs, see Preserving Herbs.